+All full-time employees will receive twelve (12) days sick leave each year, and may use leave once accrued.
+(NOTE: Article13.3 six (6) days emergency leave inclusive.)

+11.2 Sick Leave Balance

-- 11.1 All full time employees will receive twelve (12) days sick leave each year, and may use leave once accrued.
-(NOTE: Article13.3 six (6) days emergency leave inclusive.) - 11.2 Former State of Washington and Washington School District employees who are re-employed within five (5) years of their separation from service will have their sick leave balance at the time of separation restored; employees must notify Human Resources within thirty days of hire of a previous sick leave balance. - 11.3 Part time employees will receive a prorated portion of one (1) day for each month in pay status of ten (10) days or more, and may use leave once accrued.
+Former State of Washington and Washington School District employees who are re-employed within five (5) years of their separation from service will have their sick leave balance at the time of separation restored; employees must notify Human Resources within thirty days of hire of a previous sick leave balance.

+11.3 Part-Time Employees

+Part time employees will receive a prorated portion of one (1) day for each month in pay status of ten (10) days or more, and may use leave once accrued.

+11.4 Sick Leave for Full Time Employees

+Full time employees shall be credited with one (1) day sick leave per month for each month in pay status of ten (10) days or more.

+11.5 Leave Without Pay

-- 11.4 Full time employees shall be credited with one (1) day sick leave per month for each month in pay status of ten (10) days or more. - 11.5 Employees, who have been on leave without pay which exceeds ten (10) working days in a calendar month and have worked during the month, will accrue sick leave at the rate of one (1) hour of sick leave per forty (40) hours worked up to a maximum of eight (8) hours of sick leave in a month. - 11.6 Each employee's portion of unused sick leave allowance shall accumulate from year to year. - 11.7 Sick leave may be used for: - A. An absence resulting from an employee's mental or physical illness, injury or health condition to accommodate the employee's need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition; or an employee's need for preventative medical care. - B. To allow the employee to provide care for a family member with a mental or physical illness, injury, or health condition; or for a family member who needs medical diagnosis, care or treatment of a mental or physical illness, injury, or health condition; or for a family member who needs preventative medical care.
-"Family member" means any of the following (per RCW 49.46.210.2)
+Employees, who have been on leave without pay which exceeds ten (10) working days in a calendar month and have worked during the month, will accrue sick leave at the rate of one (1) hour of sick leave per forty (40) hours worked up to a maximum of eight (8) hours of sick leave in a month.

-a.
-A Child, including a biological, adopted, or foster child, stepchild, or a child to whom the employee stands in local parentis, is a legal guardian, or is a de facto parent, regardless of age or dependency status;

-b.
-A biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in local parentis when the employee was a minor child;

-- c.
-A spouse;

-- d.
-A registered domestic partner

-- e.
-A grandparent

-- f.
-A grandchild

-- g.
-A sibling

-- h.
-A significant other.

-- C. Leave for Military Family Leave as required by RCW 49.77 and in accordance with Article 12.2.

-- D. Leave for Domestic Violence Leave as required by RCW 49.76.

-- E. Qualifying absences for Family and Medical Leave (Article12).
+11.6 Unused Sick Leave

+Each employee's portion of unused sick leave allowance shall accumulate from year to year.

+11.7 Used for Sick Leave

+Sick leave may be used for:

+A. An absence resulting from an employee's mental or physical illness, injury or health condition to accommodate the employee's need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition; or an employee's need for preventative medical care.

+- B. To allow the employee to provide care for a family member with a mental or physical illness, injury, or health condition; or for a family member who needs medical diagnosis, care or treatment of a mental or physical illness, injury, or health condition; or for a family member who needs preventative medical care.
+"Family member" means any of the following (per RCW 49.46.210.2) - 1.
+A Child, including a biological, adopted, or foster child, stepchild, or a child to whom the employee stands in local parentis, is a legal guardian, or is a de facto parent, regardless of age or dependency status; - 2.
+A biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in local parentis when the employee was a minor child; - 3.
+A spouse; - 4.
+A registered domestic partner - 5.
+A grandparent - 6.
+A grandchild - 7.
+A sibling - 8.
+A significant other. - C. Leave for Military Family Leave as required by RCW 49.77 and in accordance with Article 12.2. - D. Leave for Domestic Violence Leave as required by RCW 49.76. - E. Qualifying absences for Family and Medical Leave (Article12). - F. When the college has been closed by order of a public official for any healthrelated reason, or when an employee's child's school or place of care has been closed for such a reason.

+11.8 Requirement for Sick Leave

+A doctor's certificate may be required for sick leave absences of the employee that last more than five (5) consecutive days.

+11.9 Employees who qualify for State's Sick Leave